jonlein/aws-tasks/ec2Instance_session1.md

 1. Use SSH client to connect to your newly created instance.

-> Note, you can connect to each others instances and do the following tasks:
+> Note, you can connect to each others instances and do the following tasks.

 ### Install & start a simple Web Server by running the following commands